 For whom is the course relevant?

-choice of content
+Choice of content

 Why choose this course?

 By studying in an international and multicultural environment, you will become acquainted with ready-to-use GIS and earth observation tools and methods.
-Through the application of this knowledge and skills, you will be able to leverage informed decision making within many organizations.
+Through the application of this knowledge and skills, you will be able to leverage informed decision-making within many organizations.

 About your diploma

-The short course Applications of Geographic Information Systems and Earth Observation is part of the accredited Master's Geo-information Science and Earth Observation.
-If you decide to take the full Master’s at ITC, this course counts as part of a full programme; therefore upon successful completion, you will be granted an exemption for the second quartile of the two-year Master’s programme.
+The short course Applications of Geographic Information Systems and Earth Observation is part of the accredited Master's in Geo-information Science and Earth Observation.
+If you decide to take the full Master’s at ITC, this course counts as part of a full programme; therefore, upon successful completion, you will be granted an exemption for the second quartile of the two-year Master’s programme.

 Upon successful completion of this course, you will receive a Certificate which will include the name of the course.